latent-to/developer-docs/docs/keys/proxies/index.md

 ## What is a proxy?

-Rather than using funds in a single account, smaller accounts with unique roles can complete tasks on behalf of the main stash account.
+Rather than using funds in a single account, accounts with unique roles can complete tasks on behalf of the main stash account.
 A proxy lets one account (the delegator, or "real" account) authorize another account (the delegate) to make permitted calls on its behalf.
 Proxies allow a delegator to keep their "real" accounts safe and "cold", thereby adding an extra layer of security to the tokens in the account.

 The permission scope is determined by the `ProxyType` call filter.
 This call filter allows the delegator account set the roles and limitations of the delegate account.
 Optionally, actions can require an on-chain announcement period—`delay`, giving the delegator time to reject a call made by a delegate.